 Because it is not only himself that he must purify but also all the people, the Friulian equivalents of himself and all your people both get placed after the verb.
 It is not possible to say si smondearà e dute la vuestre int and have it convey the same sense — from this, you would be left unsure as to the meaning of the sentence; you would understand that he is to purify himself, but you would not understand that he is also to purify the people.
 Instead, dute la vuestre int appears here as a new subject leading on to some incomplete thought, along the lines of he shall purify himself and [as for] all your people…

-Vocabulary: fevelâ (to speak), cussì (thus, in this way), il cens (census), il fi (son), savê (to know), trop (how many), ognidun di lôr (each one of them), paiâ (to pay), il riscat (ransom), la vite (life), capitâ (to occur, to happen), alc di mâl (something bad), contâ (to count), vê dirit (to be entitled; literally, to have the right), mieç (half), il sicli (shekel; also siclo), l’aur (gold), il pês (weight), il santuari (sanctuary), vadì (that is to say), vincj ghera (twenty gerahs), il contribût (contribution, offering), dâsi in note (to register oneself), valadì (that is to say), dai vincj agns in sù (from age twenty and up), il siôr (rich man), dâ di plui (to give more), il puar (poor man), dâ di mancul (to give less), sfrancjâ (to redeem), cjoli (to take), i bêçs (money), il servizi (service), la tende de cunvigne (congregation tent, meeting tent), il memoriâl (memorial, reminder).
+Vocabulary: fevelâ (to speak), cussì (thus, in this way), il cens (census), il fi (son), savê (to know), trop (how many), ognidun di lôr (each one of them), paiâ (to pay), il riscat (ransom), la vite (life), capitâ (to occur, to happen), alc di mâl (something bad), contâ (to count), vê dirit (to be entitled; literally, to have the right), mieç (half), il sicli (shekel; also siclo), l’aur (gold), il pês (weight), il santuari (sanctuary), vadì (that is to say), vincj ghera (twenty gerahs), il contribût (contribution, offering), dâsi in note (to register oneself), valadì (that is to say), dai vincj agns in sù (from age twenty and up), il siôr (rich man), dâ di plui (to give more), il puar (poor man), dâ di mancul (to give less), sfrancjâ (to redeem), cjoli (to take), i bêçs (money), il servizi (service), la tende de cunvigne (tent of the convocation), il memoriâl (memorial, reminder).

 Verse 12: Fâ il cens: to take the census.
 Par savê trops che a son: to know how many they are; that is, to know how numerous they are, to know how many of them there are.
 Paiâ un riscat pe sô vite: to pay a ransom for one’s life.
 Par no che ur capiti alc di mâl: so that nothing bad happens to them; so that no harm befalls them; that is, a punishment.